pastel-pickup/nlp-drug-recommend/writeup.md

     - sixth topic: "acne, skin, face, use, clear"

-6. Topic model matrix created through refinement of previous steps 3 and 4 -
+6. Topic model matrix created through refinement of previous steps 3 and 4 - As shown above, after 20 iterations, LSA yielded the following topics:

+   1. Period
+   2. Pain
+   3. Birth control
+   4. Weight
+   5. Mood
+   6. Acne

-7. Recommendation system created using Content-Based Filtering -
+8. Recommendation system created using Content-Based Filtering -
-8. Web Application of recommendation system using Streamlit -
+9. Web Application of recommendation system using Streamlit -

 # Data
 - The dataset of drug reviews from University of California Irvine Machine Learning Repository was created by Surya Kallumadi and Felix Gräßer.